Mauricio de Sousa

-Mauricio Araújo de Sousa ([mawˈɾisju dʒi ˈsowzɐ]; born October 27, 1935) is a Brazilian cartoonist and businessman who has created over 200 characters for his popular series of children's comic books named "Turma da Mônica" or "Monica's Gang (Currently known as: Monica and friends)".
+Mauricio Araújo de Sousa ([mawˈɾisju dʒi ˈsowzɐ]; born October 27, 1935), known artistically as Mauricio de Sousa or mononymously just as Mauricio, is a Brazilian cartoonist and businessman who has created over 200 characters for his popular series of children's comic books named Turma da Mônica (Monica and Friends).

 At 17 years of age, he worked for a daily newspaper called Folha da Manhã as a crime reporter.
-In 1959, Sousa quit that job and began his comic book career, and created Monica's Gang.
-Sousa's characters were inspired by children he knew from his childhood and by his own children.
+In 1959, Mauricio quit that job and began his comic book career, and created Monica and Friends.
+Mauricio's characters were inspired by children he knew from his childhood and by his own children.
 His later style is slightly reminiscent of that of Osamu Tezuka, a famous Japanese manga artist and personal friend.